-Currently, DCP must issue a major contractor registration to someone who is prequalified by the Department of Administrative Services for purposes of acting as a contractor or subcontractor on public works projects.
-The bill specifies that no additional proof, beyond demonstrating prequalification, is required in order to qualify for the major contractor registration.
+Currently, DCP must issue a major contractor registration to someone who is prequalified by the Department of Administrative Services to act as a contractor or subcontractor on public works projects.
+The bill specifies that no additional proof, beyond demonstrating prequalification, is required to qualify for the major contractor registration.